-- the service type outlet who is sub-contracting another agency is responsible for providing relevant details about the sub contracted activity (e.g. in-home accommodation support provider sub contracting the provision of some in-home accommodation support to another agency, which may or may not be NDA-funded) - the service type outlet who is sub-contracting another agency should include an estimate of the staff hours sub contracted in this way with the staff hours allocation for their service type outlet (and the sub contractor outlet should not include these hours in their service type outlet return, if they are also included in the DS NMDS) - see also data items 17e-f 'hours received' per service user, as similar rules apply to the calculation of hours received by service users.
+- the service type outlet who is sub-contracting another agency is responsible for providing relevant details about the sub contracted activity (e.g. in-home accommodation support provider sub contracting the provision of some in-home accommodation support to another agency, which may or may not be funded under the NDA) - the service type outlet who is sub-contracting another agency should include an estimate of the staff hours sub contracted in this way with the staff hours allocation for their service type outlet (and the sub contractor outlet should not include these hours in their service type outlet return, if they are also included in the DS NMDS) - see also data items 17e-f 'hours received' per service user, as similar rules apply to the calculation of hours received by service users.

-- Service provider organisation-number of clients, total people N[NNN]
+Service provider organisation-number of clients, total people N[NNNN]

-In the DS NMDS, this data element is collected for each service type outlet, except those of service type activity types 7.01-7.04 (other support).
+In the Disability Services Minimum Data Set (DS NMDS), this data element is collected for each service type outlet, except those of service type activity types 7.01-7.04 (other support).

-It refers to the number of service users receiving NDA-funded services of a particular service type.
+It refers to the number of service users receiving services under the National Disability Agreement (NDA) of a particular service type.
 The number of people who received a service during the whole reporting period is required, not just those who received a service in the reference week.